YaleDHLab/wordmap/README.md

 `--max_n` The maximum number of words/docs to include in the visualization

-`--layouts` The layouts to include in the output data `{umap, tsne, grid}`
+`--layouts` The layouts to render `{umap, tsne, grid, img, obj}`

+`--obj_file` An .obj file that should be used to create the obj layout

+`--img_file` A .png or .jpg file that should be used to create the img layout

 `--n_components` The number of dimensions to use when creating the layouts

-`--obj_file` An .obj file whose vertices should be used to create the layout
+`--tsne_perplexity` The perplexity value to use when creating TSNE layout

+`--umap_n_neighbors` The n_neighbors value to use when creating UMAP layout

+`--umap_min_distance` The min_distance value to use when creating the UMAP layout

-`--model` A persisted gensim.Word2Vec model to use to create layouts
+`--model_type` The model type to use {`word2vec`}

+`--use_cache` Boolean that, if True, will load saved layouts from `models`

-`--model_name` The name to use when saving a gensim Word2Vec model to disk
+`--model_name` The name to use when saving a model to disk

+`--model` A persisted model to use to create layouts

 `--size` The number of dimensions to include in Word2Vec vectors

 `--window` The number of words to include in windows when creating a Word2Vec model

+`--iter` The maximum number of iterations to run the created model

 `--min_count` The minimum occurrences of each word to be included in the Word2Vec model